Inelastic Constitutive Kolmogorov-Arnold Networks: A generalized framework for automated discovery of interpretable inelastic material models: Appendix

 To evaluate the accuracy of the predicted $\vec{U}_{i,t}$, the loss function is enhanced by a term corresponding to the evolution equation, namely the residual of the implicit scheme in \autoref{eq:implicit_evo},

-with $\lambda_\text{evo}$ being a hyperparameter to balance the two loss parts and is heuristically set to 1e3 to 1e5 to bring the two loss parts to a similar scale.
+with $\lambda_\text{evo}$ being a hyperparameter to balance the two loss parts to a similar scale.
 The overall architecture of the implicit iCKAN with a helper LTC is illustrated in \autoref{fig:iCKAN_implicit}.
 The algorithm for the implicit iCKANs with helper network is summarized in Appendix \ref{app:implicit_iCKAN}.

 \textbf{Liquid time constant networks.} LTCs are a type of recurrent neural networks that is designed to model temporal dependencies in sequential data.
 A LTC is based on the following ordinary differential equation (ODE)